-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - b Mark's dog, Gus, sits whenever Mark says, "Sit."
 Mark now wants to teach Gus a new trick.
 He wants to teach him to bark every time he says, "Speak," but whenever Mark says, "Speak," Gus just sits.
 The dog's behavior is an example of

-5 Multiple Choice Questions
+5 Multiple choice questions

 - Which of the following is a primary reinforcer?